mmai/piquetBook/index.md

 2o8 PIQUET.

 The odds found by the tables can only be re-garded as approximate odds, and as less than thetrue odds against a player who has to gain a pointfor which he especially strives.
-For instance:&mdash;The elder hand wanting 29 to get out, and seeingit on the cards to make that number, might dis-card, or play the cards, accordingly.
+For instance:-The elder hand wanting 29 to get out, and seeingit on the cards to make that number, might dis-card, or play the cards, accordingly.
 On the otherhand, the odds may be more than the true oddsagainst a player v/ho has the partie well in hand,and who is only scheming to keep his adversaryback, as, e.g.^ when the elder hand sacrifices apique in order to win or to divide the cards.

 ODDS IRRESPECTIVE OF THE TABLES,.